Schools can mandate COVID-19 shots and unvaccinated teachers could face suits, experts warn

-Schools can legally mandate the COVID-19 vaccine and require masks to be worn, according to legal experts, but the lawyers split on whether anyone who catches COVID-19 from an unvaccinated teacher could successfully sue.
+Schools can legally mandate the COVID-19 vaccine and require masks to be worn, according to legal experts, but the lawyers are split on whether anyone who catches COVID-19 from an unvaccinated teacher could successfully sue.

 Schools have been able to mandate other vaccinations for decades, so requiring teachers — and even students — to get the new coronavirus shots would likely not be any different.

-The only caveat would be if an individual qualifies for an exemption under the Americans with Disabilities Act for not being able to medically get inoculated or receive religious accommodation.
+The only caveat would be if an individual qualifies for an exemption under the Americans with Disabilities Act for not being able to medically get inoculated or receives religious accommodation.

 “In either instance, it is not a get-out-of-jail-free card,” said Leslie Jacobs, a law professor at the University of the Pacific.